-BA Classical Studies and Creative Writing
+BA Classical Civilisation and Creative Writing

 Students will be able to shape their own degree path by selecting from a large range of topics covering both subject areas.